BookJapan/op-core/01_readme.txt

-(You can read in 20 seconds this document.)
+(You can read in 1 minutes this document.)

 Welcome to OnePiece-Framework!!